Why Teens Have More Than One Snapchat Account (And What Parents Should Know)

 I get it.
 Truly.

-The goal isn’t to become a detective in your child’s life, because truthfully, if teenagers want to outmaneuver us, they usually will.
+But the goal cannot be to become a detective in your child’s life.
+If teenagers want to outmaneuver us, they usually will.

 A better starting point is curiosity.